 Great customer service is essential as it is the direct connection between your customers and your business.
 Excellent customer service translates into customer loyalty and retention.
 A great experience with your customer service teams can also contribute to word of mouth referrals and positively impact your bottom line.
+Great customer service begins with well-trained employees who have a personality fit to the job role’s requirements.
+DISC provides organisations with a tool to identify talent that will exceed in a customer service environment.

 What Are The Most Common Customer Service Personality Tests?

 Pre-employment customer service assessments help recruitment managers make informed decisions about their customer service applicants.
 The most common pre-employment customer service personality tests are DISC assessments.
 Extended DISC® customer service personality tests assess whether an individual has the necessary personality traits required for a customer service role in your organisation.

 People who have a DISC profile that matches the necessary competencies required of a customer service role are more likely to succeed.
 They will have a natural inclination to the behaviours needed and can perform these with little stress or pressure.
 They are likely to stay in the role longer and perform more successfully than others who may not have a natural inclination to the required competencies.
+Managers can use DISC personality profiles to match their employees to the customer service roles where the employees are more likely to thrive.

 How To Pass A Personality Test For Customer Service